Josiah Harmar: Campaign

-The next day, Harmar ordered Trotter to take about 300 Kentucky militiamen out to hunt down the Miami hiding in the woods with the stolen horses.
-Trotter marched into the woods, encountered one Indian riding a horse whom his party promptly killed, and then another Indian whom they chased and killed.
-Afterwards, Trotter received reports from a scout that he had seen at least 50 Miami out in the woods, which caused Trotter to immediately return to the camp.
-Hardin, who loathed Trotter, denounced him openly as a rank coward, and told anyone who would listen that he would have stayed and fought the Miami if he was in Trotter's position.
+The next day, Harmar ordered Trotter to take about 300 men out to locate the stolen horses.
+Trotter marched into the woods, encountered one Indian riding a horse whom his party promptly shot down, and then another Indian whom they chased and killed.
+Afterwards, the colonel received reports from a scout that he had seen at least 50 Miami out in the woods, and he immediately ordered his men to withdraw back to camp.
+Hardin, who loathed Trotter, denounced him openly as a rank coward, even insulting him by claiming that he would stayed and fought the Miami if he was in Trotter's position.
 Denny wrote in his diary that Hardin "showed displeasure at Trotter's return without executing the orders he had received, and desired the General to give him command of the detachment".

-Harmar sent Hardin out early the next morning, 19 October, with 180 men, including 30 U.S. Army soldiers.
+Harmar thus sent Hardin out early the next morning, 19 October, with 180 men, including 30 U.S. Army regulars.
 Denny wrote in his diary: "I saw that the men moved off with great reluctance, and am satisfied that when three miles from the camp he [Hardin] had not more than two-thirds of his command; they dropped out of the ranks and returned to the camp."
-Hardin managed to lose one company of Kentucky militia under Captain William Faulkner, which was left behind accidentally after his men stopped for a break.
-This led him to send Major James Fontaine and his cavalry to go find Faulkner to tell him to rejoin the main force.
-In the meantime, Hardin stretched a column out over half a mile in the woods with 30 U.S. Army troops led by Captain John Armstrong in the lead.
-At a meadow close to the Eel River, Hardin discovered the ground was covered with countless trinkets, with a fire burning at one end.
-The Kentucky militiamen immediately dispersed to collect as much as of the loot as they could, despite warnings from Armstrong to stay in formation.
-Once the militiamen were spread out far and wide, Little Turtle, who had been watching from a hill, gave the order for the Indians hiding in the woods to open fire on the Americans.
-Denny who questioned survivors wrote in his diary: "The Indians commenced a fire at the distance of 150 yards and advanced.
+Hardin managed to lose one company of militia under Captain William Faulkner, which was left behind accidentally after his men stopped for a break.
+This led him to send Major James Fontaine and his cavalry to find them.
+In the meantime, Hardin stretched his column out over half a mile in the forest with 30 regulars led by Captain John Armstrong in the lead.
+At a meadow close to the Eel River, Hardin discovered the ground was covered with countless Miami trinkets, near what appeared to be an abandoned campfire.
+The militiamen immediately dispersed to start looting the site, despite warnings from Armstrong to stay in formation.
+Once the militiamen fell out of formation, Little Turtle, who had been watching from a hill, gave a signal to concealed Indians nearby to open fire on the Americans.
+Denny, who questioned the survivors, wrote in his diary: "The Indians commenced a fire at the distance of 150 yards and advanced.
 The greatest number of militia fled without firing a shot; the 30 regulars that were part of the detachment stood and were cut to pieces".
-While the Kentucky militia fled in terror, shouting that it was every man for himself, the U.S. Army regulars joined by nine brave militiamen stood their ground, and returned fire at the unseen enemy in the woods.
-While the U.S. Army soldiers were reloading their muskets, a force of Miami, Shawnee and Potawatomi Indians emerged from the woods, armed with tomahawks.
+Cut off from retreat, Armstrong and his regulars, joined by only nine militiamen, stood their ground and managed to return fire.
+When the Americans tried to reload, they were instantly overrun by a force of Miami, Shawnee and Potawatomi Indians armed with tomahawks.